topikettunen/sila/docs/syntax.md

 > **Note**: syntax written in here is mainly for designing what the syntax I
 > would like to have.
 This means that it isn't necessarily implemented in code
-> as so.
+> as so yet.
 Also, this syntax might change at least in the early phases of
 > development at will.

 ## Comments